top of page

 This 7 month container is for people who want to feel closer to Judaism and who seek an inclusive community of practice to take their next step in building an alive sense of connection to Jewish ancestral culture.

-SHOOV offers an initiatory journey that calls upon Jewish ancestral pathways to help us reclaim exiled parts of ourselves.
+SHOOV offers a journey of deep inquiry that calls upon Jewish ancestral pathways to help us reclaim exiled parts of ourselves.
 Through a vibrant online platform we co-create a temporary Jewish community where belonging, authenticity, and learning thrive.

 Course Content

-Our course weaves tradition with personal exploration.
+Our study is held as an emergent, living process, weaving tradition with personal exploration.
 It offers a meaningful path to deepen your understanding of Jewish heritage and spirituality.

 Foundations of Judaism

-Explore the essence of Judaism: its origins, evolution, and meaning in today’s world.
-Engage with diverse perspectives on G-d and G-d language and develop a more personal and dynamic relationship with the divine.
+Explore the essence of Judaism: its origins, evolution, and what it means to explore these things in today’s world.
 Develop tools for staying with the unresolved tensions in our study.

 Ancestral Connection and Diaspora